“Follow our Mental Health Week Series”

-May 8th marks day five of Mental Health Week 2020.
+May 8th marks day five and the end of our Mental Health Week 2020.

 Thank you for following along with our posts this week.
 Though we are coming to an end of our daily Mental Health Week posts, know that this is a dialogue that must continue year-round.